cloud-compose/cloud-compose-cluster/README.md

 Additional ``tags`` that should be added to the EC2 instance.

 #### nodes
 The ``nodes`` is a list of servers that make up the cluster.
-Autoscaling groups are not recommended for database server because the cluster membership can changing quickly which can lead to data loss especially.
-Since many database work better with static IP addresses, using static IP addresses is the default behavior of the cluster plugin.
+Autoscaling groups are not recommended for database servers because the cluster membership can change quickly which can lead to data loss.
+Since many databases work better with static IP addresses, using static IP addresses is the default behavior of the cluster plugin.
 It is recommend that a separate subnet be created for servers using static IP addresses to avoid collisions with auto provisioned servers using dynamic IP addresses.
-Make sure to add node for each subnet and use at least three nodes in three different availability zones for maximum redundancy.
+Make sure to add a node for each subnet and use at least three nodes in three different availability zones for maximum redundancy.

 ## Extending
 The cluster plugin was designed to support many different systems including MongoDB, Kafka, and Zookeeper, but it does require some scripting and configuration first.
 See the [Docker MongoDB](https://github.com/washingtonpost/docker-mongodb) for an example project.
 You can add additional server platforms by creating a similar project and adapting the configuration and script files as needed.